 A sending policy dictates how to send an alert, to whom, when, and how often.
 When the domain is created, there is a default sending policy that uses the e-mail address of the domain's creator as the recipient.
-This policy will distribute the alert by e-mail, to the domain owner, at any hour while respecting the default anti-flooding policy.
+This policy will distribute the alert by e-mail, to the domain owner, at any hour, all while respecting the default anti-flooding policy.

-You will want to set up new delivery methods and sending policies to accommodate your organization's needs.
-But there must always be a sending policy marked as the default policy.
+You will want to set up new delivery methods and sending policies to accommodate your organization's needs but there must always be a sending policy marked as the default policy.
 This will be automatically assigned to newly-created alerts.

 Read more about sending policies here.

 The delivery method dictates how an alert is sent and to whom.
 For example, a delivery method might be created to send an email to firstname.lastname@example.org, or to distribute the alert message via Pushover to mobile device users.